 St Mary's is a little-known architectural gem by Augustus Welby Pugin, and is an interesting example of Pugin's Convent architecture.
 The convent also has strong historical connections with the Hardman family of Hardman & Co. stained glass fame.
 Come and be guided around the convent, see the restored interiors, ornate carvings and Hardman artefacts and windows.
 Learn about the story of the Sisters of Mercy through our exhibition trail of archives and artefacts.
+See our exhibition for the 2014 First World War Centenary on 'Mercy in the First World War'.
 Discover more about the nursing of the Sisters in the Crimean War, and gain an insight into the life of a Sister.
 Discover the beautiful chapel and the bedroom of our foundress, the Venerable Catherine McAuley.
 There will also be a chance to meet some of the Sisters.

 Access Information: Lift to all floors, but one room is missing a ramp and will be inaccessible to wheelchairs.

-Additional Information: Max 12 people per tour/event.
+Additional Information: Max 12 people per tour/session.

 Martineau Gardens, 27 Priory Road, Edgbaston, Birmingham, West Midlands, B5 7UG